Singer Emeli Sande wins big at predictable BRIT awards

 One Direction received one of the loudest screams of the night as they took to the stage to sing charity single "One Way Or Another", which has reached No. 1 in 60 countries, underlining their status as global stars.

-In recognition of that international reach, they were honored with the BRITs global success award.
+In recognition of that international reach, they were honoured with the BRITs global success award.

 James Corden, the comedian hosting the ceremony, made joking reference to One Direction's Harry Styles and his highly public love life.